Shoppers stay local during Small Business Saturday in Glastonbury

 Meghan Hayden, the owner of Riverbend Bookshop, said that it’s “incredible to be here today.”

-“We’ve been so delighted that our community supported us even through these last few really difficult years,” Hayden said.
+“We’ve been so delighted that our community supported us even though these last few really difficult years,” Hayden said.

 The event, which also included some local food, ran from 10 a.m. to 3 p.m.